ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 #### On-demand
 {: #shared_ordering-pricing-on-demand}

-For the on-demand offering, virtual data center virtual CPU (vCPU) and RAM are allocated as needed.
+For the On-demand offering, virtual data center virtual CPU (vCPU) and RAM are allocated as needed.
 The amount of time that the allocation takes depends on global usage of the virtual data center vCPU and RAM.

 * The limits that are established for the amount of vCPU and RAM are maximum values that can be used at any time.
 * You can increase and decrease the vCPU and RAM resources on a virtual data center later as required.